cavo789/blog/blog/XXX/python-pandas-merge/index.md

 ## Generate fake data script

 To illustrate this article, let's create some CSV files.
 We'll create files for 2020 till 2024.
+Just skip this chapter if you already have CSV files for your needs.

 We'll create a set of 10 employees who will stay with us all the time and, in each year, we'll create an employee just for that specific year.
 This to illustrate the fact that we can have employees in one file and not in other ones.